SecZetta/integrations/templates/iam-framework.md

 #### API Integration

 This integration is a much more modern type of integration.
 In this case, the IAM system has to have a generic REST API connector (*sometimes referred to as a Web Services connector*).
-SecZetta has a robust API framework that allows IAM systems to pull profile data from
+SecZetta has a robust API framework that allows IAM systems to easily pull any and all profile data from the SecZetta solution.

+### 2. SecZetta-initiated integration

+In this type of integration, SecZetta will trigger the updates to the IAM system via RESTful api call.
+The obvious pre-requisite is that the IAM system has an API framework that is excessible to SecZetta.
+Knowing that SecZetta is a SaaS solution running in the public cloud this type of integration could be a potential challange for any of those IAM systems that are running on-prem behind the customer's firewall.

+More often than not, this type of integration is only really used when the IAM system in question is also a SaaS solution running in the public cloud.
+This way firewalls are not an issue and everything can commuicate securely without having to poke holes in a customer's  firewall.